thepirat000/Audit.NET/src/Audit.NET.MongoDB/README.md

 - **ConnectionString**: The [Mongo DB connection string](http://mongodb.github.io/mongo-csharp-driver/2.0/reference/driver/connecting/).
 - **Database**: The audit Mongo Database name.
 - **Collection**: The events Mongo Collection name.
+- **SerializeAsBson**: A value indicating whether the target object and extra fields should be serialized as Bson.
+Default is false to serialize as Json.

 ## Output sample